erichosick/erichosick.github.com/_posts/2014-09-24-design-mechanisms-and-policies.md

       },
     };

-Your probably noticed already that policies can be easily converted to different languages.
+Your probably noticed already that policies can be easily converted between different languages.

 ## Further Reading